projectglow/glow/docs/source/etl/index.rst

 .. meta::
-  :description: Learn about using pre-packaged pipelines contained in |DBR| for Health and Life Sciences.
+  :description: Learn about using pre-packaged pipelines contained in |DBR| for Genomics.

 =========================
 Variant Data Manipulation